junctiontransistorselffertilisation783/phoenix-downloader/README.md

 - Python 3.10+
 - Windows recommended/tested
 - FFmpeg available in `PATH` for reliable media merge and subtitle handling
-- A signed-in browser session can help when YouTube asks for verification
+- A signed-in browser session can help when some metadata requests require authentication

 Install FFmpeg separately if it is not already available on your system.
-If YouTube blocks anonymous extraction on some videos, keep YouTube signed in on Edge, Chrome, Firefox, or Brave so the app can retry with browser cookies.
+For content you are authorized to access, keep YouTube signed in on Edge, Chrome, Firefox, or Brave if metadata extraction needs an existing browser session.

 ## Setup